ZCreate-0/facebook_login_page_clone/README.md

 # facebook_login_page_clone
 ## My first Flutter project
-### In this project i focused on UI design.
+### In this project, I focused on UI design.
-### This project aims to create a login screen similar to Facebook login page using Flutter widgets and UI components.
+### The project aims to create a login screen similar to the Facebook login page using Flutter widgets and UI components.
 ## INFO
 ### The "images" folder contains the Facebook background image that I cropped from the reference and made some edits to.
 ### The "ref" folder contains the reference image from which I cloned the UI.